Memorial Day weekend: 10 best places to go

 No "best places" list for Memorial Day weekend is complete without the nation's capital.
 Here are few of the highlights among many excellent offerings:

 -- National Memorial Day Concert: The right music can really put this holiday into perspective.
 The annual concert starts at 8 p.m.
 ET Sunday, May 26.
 If you can't be there in person on the west lawn of the US Capitol, you can watch it on PBS.
 2019 appearances will include Patti LaBelle, retired Gen. Colin Powell, National Symphony Orchestra and performance groups from the military branches. -- National Memorial Day Parade: It starts at 2 p.m.
 Monday, May 27, along Constitution Avenue, which runs alongside the National Mall.
 2019 grand marshals will be actor Gary Sinise, who has a foundation for veterans, and the heroes of D-Day, survivors who stormed Normandy 75 years ago to liberate France from the Nazis. -- Arlington Cemetery: Some of the most hallowed ground in the United States is at Arlington Cemetery in Virginia.
 Roughly 5,000 people a year attend the Memorial Day remembrance ceremony at the Memorial Amphitheater.
 It starts at 11 a.m.
 Be prepared for large crowds over the long holiday weekend.
 (Arlington National Cemetery, 214 McNair Road, Arlington, VA 22211; +1 877 907 8585) -- National Mall Memorials: The National Mall contains memorials to the people who served in World War II, the Korean War and the Vietnam War.
-See the website for details and information on other attractions at the mall.
+See the website for details and information on other attractions at the mall. -- USAA Poppy Wall of Honor: The poppy flower has come to symbolize war-time sacrifice.
+In a relatively new D.C. tradition, a wall of honor will be located on the southwest side of the Reflecting Pool on the National Mall.
+It will be open for visitors from Friday, May 24, through Sunday, May 26.